pkmn/engine/src/lib/gen1/README.md

   freeze](https://pkmn.cc/bulba-glitch-1#Division_by_0).
 - Pokémon Showdown does not implement type effectiveness precedence correctly.
 - Pokémon Showdown checks for type and OHKO immunity before accuracy.
+- Confusion self-hits use the wrong damage formula resulting in off-by-one errors (and also fail to account for an opponent's Reflect).

 Beyond the general bugs listed above, several move effects are implemented incorrectly by Pokémon Showdown.
 Some of these moves are [too fundamentally broken to be implemented](#unimplementable) by